 With all due respect to the Afghani national currency, the Euro is much more widely used and should be better placed.

 It’s hard to understand the order of the currency symbols at all.
 Dollar sign is first then the generic (but rarely used) currency symbol.
 After that it seems like an irrational dump of currency characters.

-Tooltip is useless and small
+Emoji Panel tooltips are useless and small

 Hover the mouse over an icon in the Emoji viewer and a tooltip appears.
 No surprise that the Emoji tooltips are useful but the symbol ones are not.

 Hover the mouse over an emoji and the name of the icon appears.
 This is the text used for searches.